-The Medicare HOS-M reports provide analysis of the aggregate data gathered from PACE organization members and present results and overall findings for the PACE organization sample.
+The Medicare HOS-M Reports provide analysis of the aggregate data gathered from PACE organization members and present results and overall findings for the PACE organization sample.
 The member-level data file provides the sample and survey data that were compiled for each individual member surveyed in the PACE organization.
-Distribution of HOS-M reports occurs electronically to participating PACE organizations through the CMS Health Plan Management System (HPMS).
-After the HPMS memo is posted announcing availability of HOS-M reports and data, it is important for PACE organizations to obtain their reports through HPMS and to request their member-level data through the HOS Technical Support at hos@hsag.com.
+Distribution of HOS-M Reports occurs electronically to participating PACE organizations through the CMS Health Plan Management System (HPMS).
+After the HPMS memo is posted in the Fall to announce availability of HOS-M Reports and data, it is important for PACE organizations to obtain their reports through HPMS and to request their member-level data through the HOS Technical Support at hos@hsag.com.
 The HOS-Modified page on the HOS website has program timelines and other useful information about report and data distribution.